maxgio92/notes/content/notes/wfind-retry.md

 [wfind](https://github.com/maxgio92/wfind) is a simple web crawler for files and folders in web HTML pages.
 The goal is basically the same of [GNU find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) for file systems.
 At the same time it's inspired by [GNU wget](https://www.gnu.org/software/wget/manual/html_node/index.html), and it merges the `find` features applied to the web world.

-> `TODO`
+> `TO EXPAND`

-## ..And issues arose

-As wfind leverages [go-colly](https://go-colly.org/) for the scraping of web HTML pages, it also enables the user to run it [asynchronously](https://go-colly.org/docs/examples/parallel/).
-What that means is that it provides a way to execute the [`fetching`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L440) of HTTP objects as [parallel work](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L573).
+## Parallelism and concurrency

+As a crawler, `wfind` is vital to efficiently do its work scraping web pages in parallel routines.

+For scraping web pages wfind leverages [go-colly](https://go-colly.org/), that allows run its [collector](https://go-colly.org/docs/introduction/start/#collector) in [asynchronous mode](https://go-colly.org/docs/examples/parallel/).
+That mode simply [`fetches`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L440) HTTP objects inside [dedicated goroutines](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L573).

-In the `wfind` implementation, the synchronization is as simple as invoking the [`Wait`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L812) function, provided by the Colly collector, that wraps around the standard [`WaitGroup`](https://pkg.go.dev/sync#WaitGroup)'s `Wait()`, from the Go standard library's sync package.
+From the user perspective (i.e. `wfind`), the synchronization is as simple as invoking the [`Wait`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L812) function before completing.
+The API is provided by the Colly collector and it wraps around the standard [`WaitGroup`](https://pkg.go.dev/sync#WaitGroup)'s `Wait()`, from the Go standard library's [`sync`](https://pkg.go.dev/sync) package, waiting for all the fetch goroutines to complete.

-As the go-colly implementation does not provide cap on the parallelism, the implementation can lead to the usual concurrency problems.
+As the go-colly implementation does not provide cap on the parallelism, the implementation can lead to the common concurrency problems, racing for OS and runtime resources client-side, server-side, and physical medium-side.

 Client-side, the maxmimum allowed open connections could prevent the client to open and then establish new ones during the scraping.
-The server could introduce problems and we cannot predict al lthe logics that could lead to them.
+The server could limit resource usage and we cannot predict the strategies and logics followed server-side.
-Also, the connection mean is another point of failure; for example latency might cause the HTTP client to time out during go-colly's [`Visit`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L440C20-L440C27) waiting for a response.
+Also, the connection mean in the physical layer is another point of failure; for example latency might cause the HTTP client to time out during go-colly's [`Visit`](https://github.com/gocolly/colly/blob/v2.1.0/colly.go#L440C20-L440C27) waiting for a response.

 At the end of the day a retry logics was fundamental in order to improve the consistency in the crawling.

-Supporting the expected behaviour and result as a consumer, providing the tool as a black-box, end-to-end tests have been vital.
+Furthermore, verifying the consistency through end-to-end functional tests is required to guarantee the expected behaviour of the program.

-## The end-to-end tests
+## End-to-end tests

 As end-to-end functional tests treat the program as a black-box and ensures that provide the value as expected, interacting with the real actors in the expected scenarios, I wrote tests again real CentOS kernel.org mirrors, looking for repository metadata files, as an example use case of `wfind`.

-Knowing in advance the expected result the test would simply consider two main run mode: sync and async.
-I used GinkGo as I like how it enables to provide readable tests and expected behaviour, for black-box tests in general - the same applies to integration and black-box unit tests to declare clearly the feature or unit specifications.
+I used [GinkGo](https://onsi.github.io/ginkgo/) as I like how it easily enables to design and implement the specifications of the program as you write tests.

+Moreover, regardless of whether or not you follow BDD, tests tend to appear self-explanatory.

+Indeed, Ginkgo with Gomega matchers provide a DSL for writing tests in general like integration tests but also white-box and black-box unit tests.

 ```go
 package find_test